 Interactive group sessions

-During the online course, there are online group sessions with a teacher and a few students in week 2, 5 and 8.
+During the online course, there are three online group sessions with a teacher and a few students.
 These sessions are scheduled in such a way that all students can participate.
 We use Skype to communicate with each other.
 You must have your own Skype account.
 During the group session, the main language is Dutch.
 So you need to prepare yourself well for these sessions.
 It is explicitly the intention that you show what you have learned so far.
 You will get the topics we are going to talk about prior to the Skype session.

 Minimum number of participants